Homepage / Cancer Info: Cancer AWARENESS

 Bladder Cancer

-Bladder cancer is any of several types of cancer arising from the epithelial lining (i.e., the urothelium) of the urinary bladder.
+Bladder cancer is any of several types of cancer arising from the tissues of the urinary bladder.
+Symptoms include blood in the urine, pain with urination, and low back pain.
+It is caused when epithelial cells that line the bladder become malignant.

-Bladder Cancer Information:
+Bladder Cancer - Information

 The links below will take you directly to the website's pages on Bladder Cancer